Zandakar/too-long-didnt-read/_posts/post-05.md

 \
 \
 *Das Rathaus (State House), built after the great fire of 1842*
-*Buildings with green roofs survived WW2.
-Post war construction didn't use copper*
+*Buildings with bright green roofs survived WW2 since they take 100s of years to fully oxidise.
+Notice the building to the right is new*
 ![](/assets/images/posts/post-05/state-house.jpg)
 \
 \